SuperLoc: The Key to Robust LiDAR-Inertial Localization Lies in Predicting Alignment Risks: Experiment

 \subsection{Odometry Accuracy Evaluation}

-To further validate the precision of pose estimation, we conducted Absolute Trajectory Error (ATE) analysis using our odometry system \cite{zhao2021super} on the SubT-MRS dataset \cite{Zhao2024CVPR}.
+To further validate the accuracy of pose estimation, we conducted Absolute Trajectory Error (ATE) analysis using our odometry system \cite{zhao2021super} on the SubT-MRS dataset \cite{Zhao2024CVPR}.
 This dataset encompasses challenging environments featuring sensor degradation, aggressive locomotion, and extreme weather conditions.
 The eight sequences in the dataset are categorized into two groups for testing: Geometric degradation (point cloud degradation only) and Mixed degradation (both point cloud and visual degradation).
 ATE results for competing systems were obtained from an open SLAM challenge \cite{Zhao2024CVPR}.
 Participating teams were permitted to employ loop closure techniques for post-processing accuracy enhancement.
-Despite this, our method still achieves superior consistency and accuracy, demonstrating an average ATE of 0.271 without employing loop closure (Table~\ref{tab:AccLidar}).
-This performance surpasses the second-best method by 54\%, underscoring our high accuracy.
+Despite this, our method still surpasses the second-best method by 54\%, demonstrating an average ATE of 0.271 without employing loop closure (Table~\ref{tab:AccLidar}).